Who Is Liable in a Bicycle & Car Accident?

 Both drivers and bicyclists have a duty to obey the rules of the road in a safe and responsible way.
 This means both parties must exercise care for the safety of everyone they share the road with.

 Have you been seriously injured in a bicycle accident?
-Call (888) 563-4092 today to request a free case evaluation with our personal injury lawyers today.
+Call (888) 563-4092 today to request a free case evaluation with our lawyers today.
 We serve clients throughout the state of California.